mirceaulinic/mirceaulinic.github.io/_posts/2016-11-30-salt-carbon-released.md

 bigimg: /img/carbon.jpg
 ---

 The wait is over, NAPALM is finally fully integrated in an automation framework.
-Beginning with 2016.11 (Carbon), all the NAPALM features are integrated in Salt - more details in the [release notes]().
+Beginning with 2016.11 (Carbon), all the NAPALM features are integrated in the core of Salt - more details in the [release notes]().
 That means, when you install Salt you have by default the network automation features included!

 ## Why is this so important?